ACROSS

 The first thing he did was gather pine boughs from around the site, accumulating a large pile that they would use for bedding.
 Then he gathered all the firewood he could carry and filled his satchel with medicinal plants and edible mushrooms.

 In every life, he learned and relearned survival skills to keep the information branded into his mind, so even if he had forgotten their names, he still recognized herbs that could be useful, but he’d have to test them later.
-This world was very different from what he was used to, but most of the trees and plants appeared to be the same.
+This world was very different from what he was used to, and while most of the trees and plants appeared to be the same, there was no telling what toxins they might be hiding.

 As Noah moved, he had a strong feeling that he was being watched and knew what was watching him, especially when he found one of their dead.
 It was a wolf, larger than any he had ever seen.
 His nose led him to it, the carcass reeking of death and rot.
 The meat was well beyond eating, and its fur and bones weren’t worth the effort to harvest, especially with all the maggots and flies, but there was something that he could make use of.